Keratosis Pilaris

 Prognosis

-Overall prognosis is good.
-Many cases resolve with increasing age.
-However, others may persist into late adulthood with intermittent exacerbations and remissions.
+The overall prognosis is good.
+Many cases resolve with increasing age; however, others may persist into late adulthood with intermittent exacerbations and remissions.

-Keratosis pilaris (KP) is not associated with increased mortality or morbidity.
+KP is not associated with increased mortality or morbidity.
 Often, patients are bothered by the cosmetic appearance of their skin and its rough, gooseflesh texture.
-Obesity has been implicated in a wide spectrum of dermatologic diseases, including keratosis pilaris.
-[11] Keratosis pilaris is commonly present in otherwise healthy individuals and does not have any known, long-term health implications.
+Obesity has been implicated in a wide spectrum of dermatologic diseases, including KP.
+[17] KP is commonly present in otherwise healthy individuals and is not known to have any long-term health implications.

 Patient Education